 Kids learn a lot during imaginative playtime.
-ABCmouse offers a playfully self-study computer game for kids between two and eight years old.
+ABCmouse offers a playful self-study computer game for kids between two and eight years old.
 They will learn problem-solving skills, creativity, and communication skills.
 Breaks are essential.
 As soon as you see your child unfocused, consider giving them a break to regain focus.
-Parents often forget to include independent reading into a homeschool day.
+Parents often forget to include independent reading on a homeschool day.
 This time is when kids should get to choose what books they read, and they read for fun.

 During the elective time, students can play a sport, do an art project, take music lessons, or participate in homeschool co-op programs.
 If your homeschool day includes all of these activities, you will have no problem fulfilling your 3-4 hours.